6 Tips to Help You Prevent a Stroke

-- Limit your consumption of fat and sources of cholesterol
+- Limiting your consumption of fat and sources of cholesterol

-It’s essential to put an emphasis on diet, since a proper diet is key to protect your cerebral health.
+Above all, it’s essential to put an emphasis on your diet since a proper diet is key to protect your cerebral health.
 Following a balanced diet and controlling your calories significantly reduces your risk.
 Therefore, be sure to:

-- Eat between five and six times per day
+- Eat smaller meals five or six times per day.

 Having high blood pressure or sporadic episodes of high blood pressure is the main risk factor of having a stroke.

-Overweight patients and obesity make part of one of the main risk groups for this serious condition.
-Fat buildup, above all in the wait area, affect blood circulation and raise your risk of blood clots damaged arteries.
+Overweight patients and obesity are one of the main risk groups for this serious condition.
+Fat buildup affects blood circulation and raises your risk of blood clots damaged arteries.

 If your body mass index (BMI) is above or equal to 30, you’re at higher risk for heart and cerebral conditions.
-It’s best to maintain your BMI below 25.
+So, it’s best to maintain your BMI below 25.